ajcr/ajcr.github.io/_posts/2015-9-5-stack-overflow-upvotes.md

 ---
 layout: post
 title: Want more upvotes on Stack Overflow?
-Try playing the long game.
+Try playing the long game
 ---

-*Before I begin I should point out that Stack Overflow is first-and-foremost about sharing knowledge and helping others, not about gaining reputation points.*

 Stack Overflow, the hugely-popular programming Q&A website, has often been called an online game.
 To play, you ask interesting questions or provide good answers to other people's questions.
 Other users will upvote your post (if you're correct and/or wrote something good), netting you wonderful green reputation points.
 You are competing with other users for those upvotes, pitting your knowledge, quick-thinking and writing skill against theirs.
 Some people are *very* good at the this game and have earned hundreds of thousands of points.